user profile avatar

 Bio

 My name is Lisa, and I am a first-generation Latinx woman looking to nurture my life by pursuing higher education.
 My long-term career goals are obtaining my social work/psychology degree and eventually getting my LPC license.
 As someone from a low-income household, I have experienced what it's like to struggle and have seen first-hand the beauty that community can offer in times of need which has inspired my drive to help others and become an advocate for those without a voice.
-I am attending school online and will transfer to TWU in Fall 2025.
+I am attending school online and will transfer to UNT in Fall 2026.

 Education